 Open Dental’s Patient Billing feature (Manage module, Billing button) is designed for monthly patient billing.
 This is separate from the walk-out statements you print for your patients.
 This is a monthly billing process you can run to send statements out to all your patients based on criteria you select.
 For complete instructions, please visit our manual, or click to watch the webinars below.

-We have a series of webinars on Billing.
-Click here to go directly to the Billing Playlist.
+We have a series of webinars on Billing – see the playlist here.

 Here are a few FAQs on Patient Billing in Open Dental

 How do I set a due date for my patient billing statements?

 Go to Setup, Manage, Manage Preferences.
 You’ll see a section for Billing and Statements.
 Set your options here.

 To set a due date, under “Days to calculate due date” you can enter how many days from your statement date you want the payment to be due.
 Typically this is 10 to 15 days.
 If you want your statement to show “due on receipt” (the default in Open Dental), leave this blank.

 For patients with payment plans (which have payments due each month), you can set the system to show the payments as due a certain number of days before their actual due date.
 Typically, this is 10 to 15 days.

 I went to Manage, Billing but I get a list, and can’t get to the “Billing Options” screen – what can I do?